stevenc49/stevenc49.github.io/pages/journal.md

 I attempted Set Matrix Zeros but ran into gotcha.
 When you modify the matrix in place, it will screw over teh zeroing logic.
 This is like a gotcha that I found when validating BST.
 It seems pretty simple but there's a gotcha.
 The only way is to just do this algorithms and remember the gotchas.

+I swear these problems really make you feel stupid and the only way to overcome them is to play the stupid game and memorize the problems and solutions.

 Good leetcode grouped problems: